KingWaffleIII/Plane/README.md

 ### Dogfighting META

-There are two builds that are currently considered the best:
+There are three builds that are currently considered the best:

 -   Using a high SPD aircraft, equipped with a high ATK Hellfire - this allows you to consistently evade, whilst still dealing passive DMG.
 If you have high ATK on your high SPD aircraft too, you will struggle to lose.
 -   Using a high ATK American aircraft, equipped with a high ATK Sparrow.
 This allows for a very high total ATK (a maximum of 25).
+-   Using a high ATK aircraft with a high ATK Paveway II can deal up to 60 DMG in one turn with perfect ATK rolls.
+However, with average rolls, it could potentially lead to a two-turn or three-turn KO.

 ## Changelog